JoWestermann/smolyax/paper/paper.md

 # Statement of Need

-Polynomial expansion is a well-studied and powerful tool in applied mathematics, with important applications, for example, in surrogate modeling, uncertainty quantification and inverse problems, see e.g. [@adcock:2022; @dung:2023; @zech:2018; @chkifa:2015; @herrmann:2024; @westermann:2025] and references therein.
+Polynomial expansion is a well-studied and powerful tool in applied mathematics, with important applications in surrogate modeling, uncertainty quantification and inverse problems, see e.g. [@adcock:2022; @dung:2023; @zech:2018; @chkifa:2015; @herrmann:2024; @westermann:2025] and references therein.

 Smolyak interpolation offers a practical way to construct polynomial approximations with known error bounds for a wide range of function classes, see e.g. [@barthelmann:2000; @chkifa:2015].